 Often, one of the consequences of a personal injury is a bankruptcy filing.
 You may be unable to work and meet your financial obligations and you may have no other sources of income.
-But what happens if you file for bankruptcy protection and then receive a settlement or a verdict in a personal injury lawsuit?
+But what happens if you file for Chapter 7 bankruptcy protection and then receive a settlement or a verdict in a personal injury lawsuit?
 What if your lawsuit is not resolved before the bankruptcy filing is finished?
-This blog outlines the rules governing if you can keep a settlement or verdict and, if so, how much you can keep.
+There are rules governing if you can keep a settlement or verdict and, if so, how much you can keep.
 Contact a New Jersey bankruptcy attorney for assistance.

 When you file for protection under Chapter 7, you get to discharge certain debts, but you must also turn certain property over to the bankruptcy court, to be part of your bankruptcy estate.
 The proceeds of your bankruptcy estate are then used to pay part or all of the debt you owe your creditors.